Communication University of China: Modern foreign languages teaching

-Communication University of China is one of the officially sanctioned important base in China for teaching foreign languages and especially narrowly used languages.
+Communication University of China is one of the officially sanctioned important bases in China for teaching foreign languages and especially narrowly used languages.
 It once offered English, Spanish, French, Russian, German, Japanese, Korean, Portuguese and other language courses.

 There is a Center for Portuguese Studies (originally, Centro de Língua Portuguesa Dr. Stanley Ho) under a Cooperation Protocol between CUC, Camões Institute (Portugal) and IPOR (Macau) since 2005.

-Rankings & Reputation
+Rankings

 Communication University of China was a "Project 211" university.

 Sohu regarded CUC as one of the most competitive universities for admission in China in 2018.

 In September 2017, CUC was selected as one of 140 Double First-Class Construction universities approved by the Ministry of Education.

 In the fourth round of China University Subject Rankings (CUSR) by the Chinese Ministry of Education in 2018, Communication University of China ranked first in mainland China with its two disciplinary areas evaluated as A+ disciplines, including "Journalism and Communication" and "Drama, Film and Television Studies" and ranked third with A− in "Art Theory", tenth with B+ in "Design", 19th with B in "Fine Arts" in China.